royaltm/Stackless-Ruby/README.md

 stackless.rb is just a bunch of module/class functions that wraps a method call into a Fiber.
-As you would expect creating a fiber is slower than just calling a function, so it checks for current stack level with Kernel.caller and creates fibers only if it grew too much, up to the configurable limit.
+As you would expect creating a fiber is slower than just calling a function, so it checks for current stack level with Kernel.caller and creates new fiber only if it grew too much, up to the configurable limit.

 ##Usage: